As the 2026 filing season opens there are a few key issues taxpayers should consider.

 or EFTPS for payments over $10 million.

-Currently, Trusts and Estates, cannot utilize auto withdrawal or direct
+Currently, Trusts and Estates cannot utilize auto withdrawal, direct

-enrollment and verification which can take 7 business days or more.
+enrollment and verification which can take 7 or more business days.

-Estate, consider applying now for EFTPS so that payments to the IRS can be made
+- When applicable, especially trusts and estates, consider applying now for EFTPS so that electronic payments to the IRS can be made timely.